-We’ve never regretted our decision to be expats and live in the UK for a while, even though our entire family is in the US, but it’s especially difficult right now, living so far away.
-We rely very heavily on free video conferencing to stay in touch, now more than ever.
+We’ve never regretted our decision to be expats and live in the UK for a while, even though our entire family is in the US, but we do rely very heavily on free video conferencing to stay in touch.

 Thankfully, there are many online services that offer free video and voice calling to anywhere in the world.
 It doesn’t matter if your family is spread across many different continents, or if you’re just a few houses away.
 These video calling services will help you connect for free.